dvchinx/JavaExercises/src/Advanced/Exercise1/Exercise2EN.md

 * Entering an index that is not registered in the list.
 * Entering values that are not expected when performing operations.

+*Bear in mind:*
-*Please note: Once a process has been performed, display the list again.
+* *Once a process has been carried out, display the list again.*
+* *Mandatory use of Map and HashMap for the creation of several accounts.*

 <h2>EXAMPLE:</h2>